-This asparagus soup is easy to make, creamy and velvetly soft.
-It feels like a luxurious and elegant soup and I like to eat this soup as a starter for a dinner in the spring.
-But I can't resist it when served for lunch with some bread to.
+This white asparagus soup is easy to make, is creamy, and wonderfully soft.
+It feels like a luxurious and elegant soup and I like to eat this soup as an appetizer at a dinner party in the spring.
+But it is also irresistibly delicious for lunch with some bread.

 When buying asparagus make sure that you always keep your asparagus moist until preparation.
 They dry out very quickly and then they really don't taste that good anymore.